apwbs/MARTSIA/README.md

 # MARTSIA: Multi-Authority Approach to Transaction Systems for Interoperating Applications

-This is the master and principal GitHub repo of the Multi-Authority Approach to Transaction Systems for Interoperating Applications (MARTSIA) project.
-From here, you will be redirected to all the available repositories.
+MARTSIA (Multi-Authority Approach to Transaction Systems for Interoperating Applications) is an approach for secrecy-preserving, immutable, access-controlled information exchange via public blockchain for process management.

+MARTSIA comes implemented in two versions:
+- [MARTSIA/Ethereum](https://github.com/apwbs/MARTSIA-Ethereum) employs Ethereum and other EVM-based blockchain platforms as its backbone;
+- [MARTSIA/Algorand](https://github.com/apwbs/MARTSIA-Algorand) adopts Algorand and its AVM.
+Other variants of our platforms are available and listed below.

-The MARTSIA approach is presented in two papers.
-The first one is “[MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution](https://arxiv.org/abs/2303.17977)” accepted at [EDOC 2023](https://www.rug.nl/research/bernoulli/conf/?lang=en) and published with DOI [10.1007/978-3-031-46587-1_4](https://doi.org/10.1007/978-3-031-46587-1_4).
+The approach is presented in
+“[MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution](https://arxiv.org/abs/2303.17977)” accepted at [EDOC 2023](https://www.rug.nl/research/bernoulli/conf/?lang=en) and published with DOI [10.1007/978-3-031-46587-1_4](https://doi.org/10.1007/978-3-031-46587-1_4).